Reezonate/EasyOffset/README.md

 How to improve:

 - You can reduce it manually in the `Rotation` mode (A special reference line will appear after the test)
-- You can completely remove it automatically by pressing the `Apply rotation fix` button.
+- You can reduce it automatically by pressing the `Apply rotation fix` button.
 This action will change your config, backup if you're not sure!
 - Straight swing requires fairly wide hand placement, which may feel uncomfortable at first if you had a big outward curve

 ### `Tip Wobble` measurement